pr-triage/app/README.md

 </p>

 - Do nothing when the PR's title starts from `WIP`, `[WIP]` or `WIP:`.
-- Add the `PR: draft` lable when the draft PR is created.
+- Add the `PR: draft` label when a draft PR is created.
 - Add the `PR: unreviewed` label when the PR does not have any reviews.
-- Add the `PR: reviewed-changes-requested` label when the PR has reviewed and got `Change request` event.
+- Add the `PR: reviewed-changes-requested` label when the PR has been reviewed but has `Changes requested`.
-- Add the `PR: partially-approved` label when PR has reviewd and got `Approve` from one of the reviewers.
+- Add the `PR: partially-approved` label when PR has been reviewed and `Approved` from some but not all of the reviewers.
-- Add the `PR: review-approved` label when the PR has reviewed and got `Approve` from everyone.
+- Add the `PR: review-approved` label when the PR has been reviewed and `Approved` by everyone.
-- Add the `PR: merged` label when the PR has merged.
+- Add the `PR: merged` label when the PR has been merged.

 ## Trusted by